Continual Learning: Applications and the Road Forward: Current continual learning

 Many continual learning papers use memory in a variety of ways, most often in the form of storing samples, but regularly model copies (\eg for distillation) or class means and their variances are stored as well.
 We focus on the amount of stored data, as this is the most common use of memory, but discuss other memory costs in the Appendix.
-Of the surveyed papers, all but two constrain the amount of stored samples.
-So rather than reporting the category, in Figure~\ref{fig:survey_overview}, we report how strongly it is constrained, using the percentage of all data that is stored.
-It is apparent that the majority of these papers do not store any (raw) samples and many are using only a small fraction.
-Two notable exceptions that store all the raw data are a paper on continual reinforcement learning (RL)~\citep{fu2022model}, something which is not uncommon in RL, see Section~\ref{subsec:rl}.
-The second one, by~\citet{prabhu2023computationally}, studies common CL algorithms under a restricted computational cost.
+Of the examined papers, all but \Rx{three} constrain the amount of stored samples.
+So rather than reporting the category, in Figure~\ref{fig:survey_overview}, we report how strongly data storage is constrained, using the percentage of all data that is stored.
+It is apparent that the majority of these papers do not store any (raw) samples and many store only a small fraction.
+Three notable exceptions that store all the raw data are a paper on continual reinforcement learning (RL)~\citep{fu2022model}, something which is not uncommon in RL, see Section~\ref{subsec:rl}.
+The second one, by~\citet{prabhu2023computationally}, studies common CL algorithms under a restricted computational cost. \Rx{Finally, \citet{kishore2023incdsi} study incremental document retrieval, a practical problem involving continual learning.}